foundersandcoders/final-project-ideas-template/README.md

 ### Ideas

-Have a think about what might be a good project for the final few weeks of FAC23.
+Have a think about what might be a good project for week 7-10.
 You can follow this template:

 - Name (Your name)